corda/corda/docs/source/api-contract-constraints.rst

 state specifies both a constraint over attachments *and* a Contract class name to use, the specified class must appear in only one attachment.

-.. note:: With the introduction of signature constraints in Corda 4, a new Attachments Classloader will verify that both signed and unsigned versions of an associated contract jar contain identical classes.
+.. note:: With the introduction of signature constraints in Corda 4, a new attachments classloader will verify that both signed and unsigned versions of an associated contract jar contain identical classes.
 This allows for automatic migration of hash-constrained states (created with pre-Corda 4 unsigned contract jars) to signature constrained states when used as outputs in new transactions using signed Corda 4 contract jars.